Bear attack claims life of Lucy the donkey

 CLAVERACK, N.Y.
-(NEWS10) – Bears are expanding out of their core populations over the past few decades as an increase in forest cover has meant a more suitable habitat.
-Bear attacks could become more prevalent as one Columbia County woman has learned this week when her pet donkey was attacked and mauled to death.
+(NEWS10) – Bears have been expanding out of their core populations over the past few decades, as an increase in forest cover has meant a more suitable habitat.
+Bear attacks could become more prevalent—as one Columbia County woman learned this week when her pet donkey was attacked and mauled to death.

 Camissa says it was around 11:30 Monday night when she last said her goodnights to her beloved animals.
 Lucy and her companion Ricky along with two other donkeys that were safe when she left their pen.